-From his work designing organizational data strategy for one of the largest retailers in the world to his roles as an author, educator and thought leader on topics surrounding modern data architecture, Krish Krishnan has been a driving force behind the evolution of data management for nearly three decades.
-Now deeply involved in digital transformation strategies for key Trissential clients, Krish took a moment to answer some questions on data and the necessary shift to data centricity.
+Krish Krishnan has been a driving force behind the evolution of data management for nearly three decades.
+He has worked designing organizational data strategies for one of the largest retailers in the world.
+Not to mention his roles as an author, educator, and thought leader on topics surrounding modern data architecture.
+Now he is deeply involved in digital transformation strategies for key Trissential clients.
+Krish took a moment to answer questions on data analytics consulting in Minneapolis and the necessary shift to data centricity.

 Q: What do you see as the biggest advancement in how organizations view and use data?